Carpathian Campaign: Background

-However, M. Alekseyev, who was absent at the meeting, in his report on January 20, emphasized that the Austro-Hungarian troops should not be neglected, they are replenished much faster and receive help from Germany, so we should expect their new offensive from the Carpathians as early as mid-January.
-He proposed to strengthen the armies of the South-Western Front, but for now there is a concentration of troops for the main attack on Germany, to strike at Austria-Hungary in order to push its troops back from Przemysl, to take a more advantageous line outside the Carpathian Mountains, to bring the cavalry into operational space and create threat to Krakow from the southeast.
+However, Alekseyev, who had not attended the meeting, argued in his report of January 20 that the Austro-Hungarian forces should not be overlooked.
+He warned that they were being replenished far more rapidly and were receiving German assistance, making a fresh offensive from the Carpathians possible as early as mid-January.
+He proposed reinforcing the armies of the Southwestern Front and, pending the concentration of forces for the main offensive against Germany, advocated striking Austria-Hungary to push its troops back from Przemysl, secure a more favourable line beyond the Carpathians, bring cavalry into open operational space, and create a threat to Kraków from the southeast.

-In a directive dated January 20, 1915, the headquarters of the armies of the Southwestern Front clearly indicated the goal and means of further actions: “It is necessary to use [with] possible energy our means of the right bank of the Vistula, inflict at least a partial defeat on the Austrians, put [in] a threatened position Hungary, occupy a more advantageous position than now, position without stretching the common strategic front.
-For the offensive, it was planned to use reinforced troops of the 3rd, 8th and 11th Armies.
+A directive from the headquarters of the Southwestern Front armies dated January 20, 1915 set out the objectives and means of the forthcoming operations:

+It is necessary to use [with] possible energy our means of the right bank of the Vistula, inflict at least a partial defeat on the Austrians, put [in] a threatened position Hungary, occupy a more advantageous position than now, position without stretching the common strategic front.

-Thus, the offensive operation of the armies of the Southwestern Front received the task of reaching the Hungarian plain and moving to Budapest, with the fall of which the hope for the collapse of the alliance between Germany and Austria-Hungary and the collapse of the Habsburg monarchy was associated.
-The actions of the troops were subordinated to the main goal - the greatest weakening of Germany by a blow to the weakest link, as the Russian Headquarters believed.
+The offensive was to be carried out by the reinforced 3rd, 8th, and 11th Armies.
+Thus, the Southwestern Front armies were given the objective of reaching the Hungarian Plain and advancing on Budapest, whose fall it was hoped would trigger the collapse of the alliance between Germany and Austria-Hungary and the disintegration of the Habsburg monarchy.
+The operations were subordinated to the overarching strategic goal of maximally weakening Germany by striking at what Russian headquarters considered its weakest link.